bcgov/jag-file-submission/src/frontend/shared-components/README.md

 "shared-components": "file:./../shared-components"
 ```

-2. Then, from the root of your react app, run:
+2. From the root of your react app, run:

 ```bash
 linklocal